krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 ## Activity: Queries for JOINs

 The purpose of this activity if to practice writing queries that join multiple tables and using aliasing to make queries more readable.
 My analysis of the activity **Queries for JOINs** can be viewed [here](/activities/sql/c05m03-queries-for-joins/c05m03-queries-for-joins-activity.ipynb).

 ---

+## Activity: COUNT and COUNT DISTINCT

+In this activity I explore COUNT and COUNT DISTINCT to understand the difference between these functions and how to use them to determine the amount of things.
+My analysis of the activity **COUNT and COUNT DISTINCT** can be viewed [here](/activities/sql/c05m03-count-distinct/c05m03-count-distinct-activity.ipynb).

+---